OliverBrotchie/wasm-script/README.md

 # wasm-script
-A tool for in-laying Rust, directly into Typescript/Javascript
+A tool for inlaying Rust, directly into Typescript/Javascript